abdulbadii/smart-directories-navigation/README.md

 simply rename function name g with whatever you like; j (stand for jump into), b (stand for be in), etc

 # Usage
-Note all the go to a dir. uses, i.e. not removing one, the very first step: save the current dir. at top of dir. stack, is implied before any step explicitly written except g 1
+Note all the go to a dir. uses, i.e. not removing one, the very first step: save the current dir. at top of dir. stack, is implied before any step explicitly written, except g 1 usage

 g
 go to $HOME dir.